-The coastal paths around Cabo Home feel exposed almost immediately, particularly along the Atlantic-facing sections.
+Cabo Home feels exposed almost immediately, particularly along the paths facing directly toward the Atlantic.

 That atmosphere is what draws people here in the first place.

-The walking is not especially technical, but the coastline constantly pulls attention outward toward the sea, the cliffs, and the changing light across the estuary entrances.
+The walking itself is not especially technical, but the coastline constantly pulls your attention outward toward the sea, cliffs, and changing light across the estuary entrances.

-Most walks near Cabo Home become slower than expected because the viewpoints repeatedly break the rhythm.
+Most walks here become slower than expected because the viewpoints repeatedly break the rhythm.

 You round one bend, then stop again.
-Another opening appears between the rocks or pines, and suddenly the Atlantic stretches out completely unobstructed toward the horizon.
-Then the path continues for a few minutes before another viewpoint interrupts everything again.
+Another opening appears between the rocks or pines, and suddenly the Atlantic stretches unobstructed toward the horizon.

 Short pauses happen constantly.
 Sometimes only for thirty seconds.
 Sometimes for ten minutes once the light changes or the sea becomes rougher below the cliffs.